digital-asset/daml/docs/source/getting-started/index.rst

 This starts the UI application connected to the already running Sandbox.
 The command should automatically open a window in your default browser at http://localhost:3000.
 If it doesn't, just open that link in any web browser.
-You may be asked whether to allow the app to receive network connections, which you should allow.
+(Depending on your firewall settings, you may be asked whether to allow the app to receive network connections.
+It is safe to accept.)

 At this point you should see the login page for the social network.